samirmakwana/ESP32-Tailscale-WoL/README.md

 - `WIFI_PASSWORD` — your WiFi password
 - `TS_AUTH_KEY` — your Tailscale reusable auth key
 - `LAN_BROADCAST` — your LAN broadcast address (default: 192.168.1.255)
+- Based on your ESP32-S3 model's RAM (32MB/16MB/8MB/4MB), you need to adjust the values in sdkconfig.defaults file.

 ## Build
 ```bash